 - Mark with (8-1), (8-2) etc, the sections of text that describe the research processes that will produce the outcomes (5-1), (5-2) etc.

 - For each of these sections, can you mark with (?) any processes that are not clear, and can you suggest any extra processes that might be needed in order to produce the research outcome.

 - Mark in the text with (1) where it states what will be done to make sure that the overall outcome of the project has maximum value to the funder.
 Can you think of any way that this could be made more valuable to the funder.

 You should ask the reader to spend no more than half an hour answering these questions.
 If they are unable to answer them in that time then you need to do some serious rewriting.
-You might also consider reading chapter 11 of The Research Funding Toolkit, which has a comprehensive set of exercises to get feedback at every stage.

 Finally, you should know that the correct answer to question 4 should be three.